Sources of Financial Support

 Corporate Support: Corporations across the country support AAFA’s mission through sponsorship, corporate gifts, employee matching programs and volunteerism grants, in-kind contributions, and more.
 Corporate support accounts for approximately 16% of AAFA’s total annual revenue.

 asthma and allergy friendly® Certification Program: Corporations also support AAFA’s mission by their participation in the asthma and allergy friendly® Certification Program.
 AAFA recognizes that a particular product or service of a company satisfies an approved scientific standard; this is distinct from an explicit endorsement or recommendation to buy a particular brand product or service.
-Corporate support accounts for approximately 26% of AAFA’s total annual revenue.
+Corporate support through our Certification Program accounts for approximately 26% of AAFA’s total annual revenue.

 AAFA is a proud member of the National Health Council (NHC).
 The NHC demands the highest standards of accountability, transparency and ethical practice from its patient advocacy group members to assure the public that member organizations are worthy of your support.